ISA-tools/isatools-notebooks/README.md

 #### In the terminal window again

-Before starting Jupyter, please ensure notebook extensions are enabled with `jupyter nbextension enable --py widgetsnbextension`.
+Before starting Jupyter (or if you did the previous step inside Jupyter, exit Jupyter first and return to the terminal prompt), please ensure notebook extensions are enabled with `jupyter nbextension enable --py widgetsnbextension`.

 Start Jupyter Notebook with `jupyter notebook`.
 This should automatically spawn a browser Window running Jupyter.
 If it does not, in the terminal window it will give you a link in some text like: